daverosoff/PreTeXtual/README.md

 without Vagrant, which is preferable for any Mac OS or Linux users who might want to use the build systems for convenience.

+As you continue with the installation, it would be good to [visit this README in a browser](https://packagecontrol.io/packages/PreTeXtual) so that you can follow along while you do things in Sublime Text and other programs.

 #### Install other required software

 At present, the build systems require the use of two other applications,